-In the last three posts, I discussed the beer cookery traditions of Nord-Pas-de-Calais, Alsace, and Lorraine in France.
-It is useful to spot these regions on the map above. (“IdF” below Picardy is Isle de France, where Paris is, as many will know).
+In my last three posts I discussed the beer cookery of Nord-Pas-de-Calais, Alsace, and the Lorraine regions in France.
+It is useful to spot them on the map above.
+“IdF” below Picardy is Isle de France, in other words Paris and hinterland, as many will know.

-What is immediately noticeable is the regions adjoining these places such as Champagne, Picardy and the northern part of Normandy.
-Indeed, Champagne is really two regions, Champagne proper and Ardennes in the north, the French counterpart to the Belgian Ardennes.
+Immediately noticeable are the regions adjoining including Champagne, Picardy, and the northern section of Normandy.
+Indeed, Champagne is really two regions, Champagne proper and the Ardennes in the north, the French counterpart to the Belgian Ardennes.

 [Attribution: By MOSSOT (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons]

-As in many countries where borders, or former frontiers, are close and people move around for trade and other reasons, culinary traditions are fluid.
+As in many countries where boundaries are fluid and traversed regularly for trade and other reasons, culinary traditions blend imperceptibly.
 Picardy has a tradition of beer dishes influenced by French Flanders.
-Ninette Lyon, a French food writer, observed that one encounters a “perfume” of Flanders in Picardy in the form of e.g., rabbit with prunes, leek tart, and things with brown sugar.
-In all of these, beer sometimes makes an appearance.
-Picardy, too, had an active brewing tradition in the past, one revived in recent years with the micro-brewing phenomenon.
+Ninette Lyon, the learned French food writer of the 1960s-1980s, stated that one encounters a “perfume” of Flanders in Picardy.
+Rabbit with prunes, leek tart, and things with brown sugar are examples.
+In all these beer sometimes makes an appearance.
+Picardy too had an active brewing tradition in the past, one revived in recent years with the craft beer phenomenon.

-Brittany has in recent decades enjoyed a brewing renaissance to match its age-old cider tradition, and Normandy too to an extent.
-Certainly, over a wide belt of the north in France, a beer cuisine exists, not just in the Flemish and Alsatian heartlands.
-In a word, regions or pays without an indigenous or at least strong brewing culture are influenced by the dishes next-door.
+Brittany has enjoyed in the last decades a brewing renaissance to match its age-old cider tradition.
+Normandy too, to an extent.
+Certainly over a wide belt of the north in France a “beer cuisine” exists, not just in the Flemish and Alsatian heartlands that is.
+In a word, the pays without an indigenous brewing culture are influenced by the dishes from the adjoining “county”.

-Paris not least is an example, but with an international dimension.
+Paris not least is an example.
 Beer has been enjoyed there for hundreds of years.
-Even before the revival of top-fermentation and other craft brewing, bar-restaurants focusing on the beer traditions of the country, or on German or English traditions, could be found on both sides of the Seine.
+Even before the revival of top-fermentation and craft brewing, bars or restaurants focusing on French or foreign beer traditions, say German or British, were found on both sides of the Seine.
 The Académie de la Bière on boul.
-Port Royal is a good example of a classic Parisian beer temple.
-Founded in the 1950s, it was and remains largely a Belgian-style bar-restaurant but features good French and foreign beers, too.
+Port Royal, founded in the 1950s, is a classic old school Paris beer temple.
+It was and remains largely a Belgian-style bar but features good French and foreign beers, too.
 A typical dish there is mussels cooked in beer.